Arouca Bridge in Portugal: 7 Things to Know Before You Go

 Trail to the Alvarenga entrance of the Arouca Bridge

 We booked the 11:30 am time slot.
-A guide then gave a brief introduction of the Arouca Bridge infrastructure and rules in both Portuguese and English.
+A guide then gave a brief introduction highlighting the Arouca Bridge infrastructure and rules in both Portuguese and English.
 The talk lasted about 20 minutes.

 Briefing before walking across